plengqui/SportidentTinymesh/README.md

 The radio unit i a small box of electronics with only one external connector for the SlimJim roll-up antenna.
 As mentioned, the antenna and the radio unit box are meant to hang from a tree nearby the checkpoint.
 Inside the box, there is a custom made printed circuit board (PCB) with:
-- a Sportident SRR receiver chip, which listens to 2,4GHz punch packets and sends them out over serial.
+- a Sportident SRR receiver chip, which listens to 2,4GHz punch packets and sends them out over UART serial.
-- TO BE CONTINUED
-, surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller) for control logic.
+- A Teensy-LC (a cheap small Arduino style microcontroller) receives the punch data and creates a Tinymesh data packet and passes it on to the Tinymesh radio module, again over UART serial.
+- The Tinymesh radio module sends the data packet with the punch data out on the Tinymesh network which forwards it to the gateway Tinymesh module.
+- The Teensy-LC microcontroller also buffers punches if the Tinymesh module should be busy, or if it is waiting for a free timeslot on the frequency.
+It also sends monitoring packets so that the central pc application can allways know all radio units are up and reachable.
+- Two 18650 Lithium cells and a voltage regulator, serving the 3,3V needed by Tinymesh and Teensy-LC.

 # Project progress and status